 Extended Liability of Oil and Gas Wells

 Another element of risk is extended liability.
 In the oil and gas industry, bonds must protect the obligee much longer than other types of surety bonds.
-When a builder finishes a building, it is completed, so if there are any issues with quality or maintenance, they are immediately evident or will soon be revealed.
+When a builder finishes a building, it is completed, so if there are any issues with quality or maintenance, they are usually immediately evident or will quickly be revealed.

 How Oil and Gas Companies Qualify for Bonding